thegambler111/CoolObsVault/03_Life_experience/Writing_Sharing is caring/Writing at work/Amazon six-page narratively structured memo/Amazon six-page narratively structured memo.md

 ### Introduction
 - Set up precisely what the material is going to **cover**
-- Inherently state the general **direction** of where the document plans on going.
+- State the general **direction** of where the document plans on going.

 ### Goals
 - What the **metrics for success**